Skip to main content

 Manish Pande, a coordinator with the Lucknow community engagement team, attends a call in the control room, during a training for the program.

 The two major types of dog-related calls to which we respond involve requests for sterilization or relocation.
 Increased public awareness has boosted the number of sterilization requests.
-The situation with relocation is complicated, as relocating street dogs is illegal in India.
-To help raise awareness about this, our community engagement program now includes a “No Relocation” campaign, to help people find humane solutions that do not involve moving the dogs elsewhere.
+The situation with relocation is more complicated, as relocating street dogs is illegal in India.
+To raise awareness about this, our community engagement program now includes a “No Relocation” campaign, to help people find humane solutions that do not involve moving the dogs elsewhere.

 “The training helped us gain effective knowledge about dog behavior and has enabled us to respond to complaints in a more humane manner,” said Subodh Singh, team leader for the agency unit.

-A lasting impact
+A lasting impact for animals

 Our team’s unwavering commitment to collaboration, education and humane approaches has changed the future for Lucknow’s street dogs.
 And that’s something to celebrate.